manpreet71/Brain-Tumor-Detection/README.md

   ```

 - **Model Construction:**
-  The new classification head added on top of VGG16 consists of:
+  The new classification head is added on top of VGG16:
   ```python
   model = Sequential()
   model.add(base_model)